 For the purposes of GDPR, Personal Data means any information relating to You such as a name, an identification number, location data, online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity.

 For the purposes of the CCPA, Personal Data means any information that identifies, relates to, describes or is capable of being associated with, or could reasonably be linked, directly or indirectly, with You.

 Sale, for the purpose of the CCPA (California Consumer Privacy Act), means selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a Consumer's personal information to another business or a third party for monetary or other valuable consideration.

-Service refers to the Website, Web Application and Plugin.
+Service refers to the Website, Web Application and Integrations.

 Service Provider means any natural or legal person who processes the data on behalf of the Company.
 It refers to third-party companies or individuals employed by the Company to facilitate the Service, to provide the Service on behalf of the Company, to perform services related to the Service or to assist the Company in analyzing how the Service is used.
 For the purpose of the GDPR, Service Providers are considered Data Processors.

 Usage Data refers to data collected automatically, either generated by the use of the Service or from the Service infrastructure itself (for example, the duration of a page visit).

 Integration refers to the xMentium Salesforce App, Add-In for Microsoft Word or any other app or integration published by xMentium.

 Web Application refers to the xMentium web application, accessible from https://app.xmentium.com.

 Website refers to the xMentium website, accessible from https://xmentium.com.